Home

 Get a good night's sleep and give yourself plenty of time to get to your interview without being rushed or frazzled because you cut things too close.

 Same thing goes for the return trip.
-Try not to schedule your return flight too close to the end of your interview to allow for flexibility in your schedule and surprises.
+Try not to schedule your return flight too close to the end of your interview to allow for flexibility in your schedule and any last minute surprises.

-I've had some of my candidates do so well in their interview that their future boss introduced them to their boss.
+I know job seekers who did so well in their job interview that their future boss introduced them to their boss.
 This was completely unexpected, but make no mistake about it, this impromptu interview was extremely important.

 Talk about a buying signal.

-If this executive asks you, how much time do we have before you have to leave to catch your flight?, just collapse and say, we have plenty of time.
+If this executive were to ask you, how much time do we have before you have to leave to catch your flight?, just collapse and say, we have plenty of time.

 If you miss your flight...you miss your flight.

-This impromptu meeting could save you a trip back for a 2nd interview anyway.
-So, who cares?
+This impromptu meeting could save you a trip back for a 2nd interview, so who cares?

 Two good questions in preparing for an interview.

-Some companies have 2-3 buildings, or they want to meet with you off-site if you will be replacing someone.
+Some employers have 2-3 buildings, or they want to meet with you off-site if you will be replacing someone.

-In preparing for an interview, most companies will prefer you work through someone in their HR Department or their travel agency.
+In preparing for an interview, most employers will prefer you work through someone in their HR department or their travel agency.

 See if you can speak directly to them as sometimes an over-exuberant manager will say: